-The SANBI Marine Programme works across the science-policy continuum to deliver on the marine aspects of SANBI's mandate as outlined in the Biodiversity Act i.e. monitor and report on the state of biodiversity in South Africa's marine territory, coordinate research, provide knowledge and information, give planning and policy advice and pilot best-practice management models in partnership with stakeholders.
+The SANBI Marine Programme is a small team of scientists that work across the science-policy continuum.
+This team works to deliver on the marine aspects of SANBI's mandate as outlined in the Biodiversity Act i.e. monitor and report on the state of biodiversity in South Africa's marine territory, co-ordinate research, provide knowledge and information, give planning and policy advice and pilot best-practice management models in partnership with stakeholders.

 What we do

 SANBI's Marine Programme is uniquely placed to contribute to South Africa’s marine biodiversity sector.
 Our key strengths are:

 - The ability to provide synthesised policy advice based on best available science from multiple sources